mpfarrho/tvp-network-panel/README.md

 - data2002.rda: W[t] = W is based on the 2002 IO-tables.

 The object MPData.rda contains exogenous measure of the monetary policy shocks.

+The R-files contain functions to replicate all results in the paper.
+Setting run = 1 estimates the proposed most flexible version of the model featuring all types of heterogeneities.
+Note that the code contains several additional features that were present in earlier versions of the paper.